binwiederhier/ntfy/docs/config.md

 If you are running ntfy behind a proxy, you should set the `behind-proxy` flag.
 This will instruct the [rate limiting](#rate-limiting) logic to use the `X-Forwarded-For` header as the primary identifier for a visitor, as opposed to the remote IP address.
 If the `behind-proxy` flag is not set, all visitors will be counted as one, because from the perspective of the ntfy server, they all share the proxy's IP address.
+If your proxy or CDN provider uses a custom header to securely pass the source IP/Client IP to your application, you can specify that header instead of using the XFF.
+Using the custom header (unique per provide/cdn/proxy), will disable the use of the XFF header.

 === "/etc/ntfy/server.yml"
     ``` yaml
     # Tell ntfy to use "X-Forwarded-For" to identify visitors
     behind-proxy: true
+    proxy-client-ip-header: "X-Client-IP"
     ```

 ### TLS/SSL